Training Opportunities

 Criminal Evaluation Rotation

-Fellows will have the opportunity to conduct several evaluations per week as well as observe and/or assist with expert opinion and court testimony as available.
+Fellows will have the opportunity to conduct several evaluations per week as well as to observe and/or assist with expert opinion and court testimony as available.
 These evaluations may also contain the assessment of malingering/effort and/or intelligence testing as needed.

 Civil Evaluation Rotation